f-actions/diffenator2/readme.md

             filter-styles: "Regular|Italic"
 ```

-Generating screenshots on Mac, Win and Linux
+Generating screenshots on Mac, Win and Linux with a 14pt font size

 ```YAML
 name: Test screenshots